Sherman's Maine Coast Book Shops Website Redesign

 Enhanced the user shopping experience by improving product searchability and navigation.

-UX Researcher, UX Designer, UI Designer, User Testing Facilitator
+UX Research, UX Design, UI Design, User Testing

 For this concept project, I was asked to take an existing e-commerce site and redesign it to improve the shopping experience for customers and generate increased sales.